Skip to content

 Music that Makes Community (MMC) practices communal song-sharing that inspires deep spiritual connection, brave shared leadership, and sparks the possibility of transformation in our world.

-Music that Makes Community invites you to consider the following events and resources for continuing education, community building, professional development, and celebrating this practice of paperless communal song-sharing:
+Music that Makes Community invites you to consider the following events and resources for continuing education, community building, professional development, and celebrating this practice of paperless communal song-sharing.

-Communities around the nation are gathering together to sing and build bridges of connection.
-Join one of these if they’re near you or start your own (we can help you with that; just reach out!):
+Communities around the nation gather together to sing and build bridges of connection.
+Be sure to go to our events pages for information on Workshops and Retreats, Community Events and other gatherings in your area.
+Join one of these regular groups, if they aree near you or start your own (we can help you with that; just reach out!):

 Albuquerque, New Mexico 1st Tuesdays